 A digital pound would be like a digital form of cash – a banknote for the digital era.
-Like banknotes, it would be issued by the Bank.
+Like banknotes, it would be issued directly by the Bank of England.
 You could hold your digital pounds in a digital wallet and spend them in shops or online.

 In early 2023, we published a Consultation Paper, which explores the need for a digital pound and proposes a set of design choices.
 We received more than 50,000 responses and are grateful to all those who provided their thoughts.
-We published a response in January 2024.
+We published a response to this consultation in January 2024.

 The first digital pound progress update was published in January 2025.
-It summarises work over the past year, including how it relates to the evolving payments landscape, such as the recently announced National Payments Vision.
+This update summarises work over the past year, including how it relates to the evolving payments landscape, such as the National Payments Vision.
+It also announced our plans to launch the Digital Pound Lab this year.
 You can find out more about our latest publications on our news page.

 Next steps

-We are in a design phase, which will look at the technology and policy requirements.
-In this phase, we will test how it could work in the real world.
+We are now in a design phase which will look at the technology and policy requirements for a digital pound.
+In the design phase we will test how it could work in the real world.
 This will bring to life innovative ways to use it so you can see how it might be useful and relevant to you.
 We will also carry out detailed assessments to work out exactly how a digital pound would operate.

 -